 - It takes 24 hours for an online retailer to record the sales order and send out the delivery.

 A milestone in project management is a marker on the project plan which represents an important achievement or status.
 Examples of milestones could be concept finished, project preparation completed or customer approval given.

-Larger companies or organizations with lots of project going running have what’s called an internal PMO or project management organization.
+Larger companies or organizations with lots of projects going on have what’s called an internal PMO or project management office.